Category: women through history

 Birth order does seem to have an effect on how sisters get along.
 The order of birth also is said to determine the personality of a child.
 First born children are usually more sensible, calm and conservative compared to their younger sisters.
 This is because their parents often spend more time on the discipline side of parenting.
 Later children meet laxer parenting as the parents run out of puff with a larger brood to control.
 Little sisters often get to do things their older sisters could not at the same age. this explains the claim that little sisters are spoilt.

 As a a younger sister, I can see this.
 My sister claims I was spoilt and she had a tougher time.
-However, I have always looked up to my big sister and listened to her advice.
+However, I have always looked up to her and listened to her advice.
 I even wrote her into my first book as a character!
 Whispers Through Time also tells the story of two sisters, my grandmother and great aunt who emigrated to Australia in 1912.
 They had a special bond through life though their lives took different directions.
 One married an itinerant worker and the other a rich doctor, but they stayed connected through their shared ordeals during World War One and Two.

-Novels about sisters.
+Novels about sisters

 In the third book in this series, Last Time Forever, a sense of rivalry that must always have been there, rises to the fore.
 The sisters have a falling out later in life.
 Watch out for this last book in the sister trilogy.
 It’s at the publishers now.
 But meanwhile if you like stories of sisters and historical fiction, read the others, Whispers through Time and Time, heal my Heart.